asbott/One-Std/README.md

 Currently targets:
     - SPIR-V

-Upcoming:
+Upcoming Targets:
  - WebGPU Shading Language
  - HLSL or DXIL not sure yet (maybe both?)
  - Metal
-    - Console Graphics API's (Need dev kits.
+ - Console Shading Languages (Need dev kits.
 Would be closed-source and only given to licensed entities.)

 ## System API